wendyb8188/sep11-freedom-project/entries/entry06.md

 * If you have any questions, I'll be happy to answer them!
 ---

 I presented to 3 judges, two of them were seniors in HS and the other one was an assistant principal of math, science, and computer science.
 At first, I was really nervous, but after I presented two the first senior I felt more at ease that when it was time to present to the others, I was more excited than nervous.
+#### In-Class Presentation

-Below are some takeaways from this expereience:
+### Below are some takeaways from these experience:
 * It is important to be approachable, so that you leave a good impression on people (smile, be friendly, and greet them immediately)
+    * When I first started
+* Distractions aren't meant to stump you, they are meant to give you time to think and immprovise
+    * During the beginning of my first presentation, I was stopped by a teacher passing by who wanted to try out my game, she apologized (didn't realize I was being judged) and I continued to present.
+I think that this made my presentation even better and taught me to improvise or how some might say "go with the flow."
-* Interruptions
+*
-#### In-Class Presentation

 ### Engineering Design Process